Irrealis mood: Conditional

 In the Romance languages, the conditional form is used primarily in the apodosis (main clause) of conditional clauses, and in a few set phrases where it expresses courtesy or doubt.
 The main verb in the protasis (dependent clause) is either in the subjunctive or in the indicative mood.
 However, this is not a universal trait: among others, in German (as above) and in Finnish the conditional mood is used in both the apodosis and the protasis.

 A further example of Finnish conditional is the sentence "I would buy a house if I earned a lot of money", where in Finnish both clauses have the conditional marker -isi-: Ostaisin talon, jos ansaitsisin paljon rahaa, just like in Hungarian, which uses the marker -na/-ne/-ná/-né: Vennék egy házat, ha sokat keresnék.
 In Polish, the conditional marker -by also appears twice: Kupiłbym dom, gdybym zarabiał dużo pieniędzy.
 Because English is used as a lingua franca, a similar kind of doubling of the word 'would' is a fairly common way to misuse an English language construction.

-In French, while the standard language requires the indicative in the dependent clause, using the conditional mood in both clauses is frequently used by some speakers: Si j'aurais su, je ne serais pas venu ("If would have known, I wouldn't have come") instead of Si j'avais su, je ne serais pas venu ("If I had known, I wouldn't have come").
-This usage is heavily stigmatized ("les Si n'aiment pas les Ré !").
-However, J'aurais su, je (ne) serais pas venu is more accepted, as a colloquial form.
+In French, while the standard language requires the indicative in the dependent clause, using the conditional mood in both clauses is used by some speakers: Si j'aurais su, je ne serais pas venu ("If I would have known, I wouldn't have come") instead of Si j'avais su, je ne serais pas venu ("If I had known, I wouldn't have come").
+However, this usage is considered incorrect and heavily stigmatized.
+By contrast, J'aurais su, je ne serais pas venu is considered correct.

 In the literary language, past unreal conditional sentences as above may take the pluperfect subjunctive in one clause or both, so that the following sentences are all valid and have the same meaning as the preceding example: Si j'eusse su, je ne serais pas venu; Si j'avais su, je ne fusse pas venu; Si j'eusse su, je ne fusse pas venu.